 Hike into the rain forest and down to the Mweka Gate, a rapid descent of 4,500 feet.
 Drive back to Arusha for a celebratory dinner before transferring to the airport for our return flights.
-Dayrooms at the Dik Dik Hotel (B,L,D)
+Dayroom at Moivaro Lodge (B,L,D)

 Please note: To add a 4-day Serengeti safari after the climb, please see our Tanzania: Kilimanjaro Climb and Safari itinerary.